Great-tinamou-1600-GettyImages-636848244

 Vocalization

 Booming Call: The most striking vocalization of the Great Tinamou is often described as a deep, resonant, and haunting booming call.
-This call is typically heard during the early morning or late evening and can carry for long distances through the dense forest.
+This call is heard during the early morning or late evening and can carry for long distances through the dense forest.
 The booming call is used by males to establish territories and attract mates.Whistling

 Hooting Sounds: Great Tinamous may also make hooting sounds, akin to a series of deep hoots or grunts, which can vary in intensity and pitch.
 These hooting sounds are part of their vocal repertoire and serve various communication purposes within their social interactions.